daphsta/daphsta.github.com/_posts/2015-01-12-why-you-should-give--technical-talks.markdown

 ##### But my topic is too trivial and everyone knows about it

+If you think that your topic might be suited for entry level, try talking during a Beginner/Newbie/RailsGirls night at the meetup.
+Understand that beginner nights are meant for speakers who are beginners as well.
+It doesn't matter if you think that everyone might have a great deal of understanding on what you will talk about because there will always be a handful of people who would find your topic very informational.

+You will be surprised to find that there are a lot of people who really appreciate entry level talks rather than something that they might not have heard before.
+Just keep in mind that it is always refreshing to have at least one entry level talk among the heavy weight topics.
+As a community who encourages and nutures beginners, we should show more empathy towards the audience.

 ##### What if I can't answer every question by the audience

 ##### You don't need x amount of years of experience to be able to give talks